s0up4200/r4tio.dev/content/about.md

 `$ whois r4tio.dev`

-Static HTML and CSS website powered by [Hugo](https://gohugo.io/).
-A hardened theme called [hugo-WonderMod](https://github.com/Wonderfall/hugo-WonderMod) was chosen.
-Designed with strong CSP headers in mind - featuring removal of inline JavaScript and using pure CSS.
+Static HTML and CSS website powered by [Hugo](https://gohugo.io/) and a hardened theme called [hugo-WonderMod](https://github.com/Wonderfall/hugo-WonderMod).
+WonderMod is designed with strong CSP headers in mind.
+It features removal of inline JavaScript and using pure CSS.
 WonderMod is a fork of an original theme called [PaperMod](https://github.com/adityatelange/hugo-PaperMod).

 ### Internet.nl report